chryswoods/siremol.org/tutorials/somd/Installation.md

 ```bash
 export PATH="/home/username/sire.app/bin:$PATH"
 ```
-Then you can simply type ```somd```, but it may interfere with another Conda installation you have on your system, so use with care.
+Then you can simply type ```somd```, but this may interfere with another Conda installation you have on your system, so use with care.

 ###4.
 Troubleshooting and FAQs
 If you have any problems or questions please get in contact either using [github issues](https://github.com/michellab/Sire), if you think there is a bug in the code, or by posting to the [user mailing list](https://groups.google.com/forum/#!forum/sire-users), or directly by [mail]((mailto:chryswoods@gmail.com)).